Pantonius/TagPag/doc/01-INSTALLATION.md

 ## Virtual Environment

 It is best practice to run python applications in their own environments such that dependencies of different projects don't interfere with each other.
-An easy way to create such python environments is `pyenv`:
+Below are instructions on how to set up a virtual environment for this project using `pyenv` or `conda`.

+### Using `pyenv`

 1. Install `pyenv` by following the instructions in the [official documentation](https://github.com/pyenv/pyenv#installation).